-But during those heady days before the fall, the disruptors had figured out that even though “we’ll make it up in volume” wasn’t a winning strategy, the old way of doing business didn’t work.
+But during those heady days before the fall, the disruptors figured out that even though “we’ll make it up in volume” wasn’t a winning business model, the old way of doing business didn’t work.

 As organizations saw Agile teams outperforming their waterfall brethren, they hired Agile consultants and coaches.
 They were desperate to tap into the same ingenuity that led battlefield commanders to delegate decision making to the actual teams in the field.